HoverBaum/talk-prompticorn/slides.md

 ### 3. Generating UI

-GenAI return actual DOM strings to use.
+GenAI returns actual DOM strings to use.

 </v-click>